valentebruno/external-libraries/README.md

   If you have problems installing the DirectX SDK, check online.
 It frequently has issues if you have the visual studio 2010 redistributable installed.

+  Git For Windows SDK should be installed to C:/git-sdk-64 or vc-bash*.bat files will have to be modified

 #### Setup Instructions:
   1.Clone this repository
   2.Install the above requirements